Myvar/icos-dev/docs.md

         HttpResponse GetSpotInQueue(HttpRequest req);
     }
 ```
-The Method GetSpotInQueue has the Argument ``guid`` it can be used as follows:
+The Method GetSpotInQueue has the Argument ``guid`` It can be used as follows:
 ```chsarp
  public HttpResponse GetSpotInQueue(HttpRequest req)
         {